ArjunM25MAC003/Agentic-Multi-Agent-Research-Assistant-for-Document-AI/README.md

-# Agentic RAG Research Assistant for Document AI
+# Agentic RAG Research Assistant for Documents

 This repository contains a Colab-ready notebook that builds an end-to-end **agentic retrieval-augmented generation research assistant** for technical question answering over local PDFs and recent arXiv papers in Document AI.